 Public Safety Communications Evolution Brochure

-OEC developed this brochure in collaboration with SAFECOM and the National Council of Statewide Interoperability Coordinators, with the support and input of public safety officials to help educate the public safety community and elected and appointed officials about the future of emergency communications.
+OEC developed this brochure in collaboration with SAFECOM and the National Council of Statewide Interoperability Coordinators (NCSWIC), with the support and input of public safety officials to help educate the public safety community and elected and appointed officials about the future of emergency communications.

 T-Band Giveback White Paper